Guide for application – plant protection products

 If you are the holder or represent a holder of a product authorisation you may need to apply for a renewal of a product authorisation.

-If you are the holder or represent a holder of a product authorisation and want to withdraw your product authorisation, you must apply to do so.
-In the application, you must state the reasons why you are requesting the product authorisation to be withdrawn.
+If you are the holder or represent a holder of a product authorisation and want to withdraw your product authorisation, you must inform The Swedish Chemicals Agency about that.
+Please, do so by sending an email to email@example.com to tell us which product you would like to withdraw.
+You must also tell the reasons why you want the product authorisation to be withdrawn.

 If the product is already authorised, but not for the use in question, it is possible to apply for an extension of a product authorisation for minor use (UPMA).